 Facebook has just rolled out 360 photos for the worldwide users – this comes following its announcement earlier last month.
 You can view the 360 photos on the latest version of iOS and Android Facebook app or via web starting from today and over the next few days, you can post your own 360 photos with your friends and families.

-The social media site in a blog post says, users can capture panorama photo by using 360 photo app or 360 camera and once you post it on Facebook it will be converted immersive 360 photo.
+The social media site in a blog post says users can capture panorama photo by using 360 photo app or 360 camera and once you post it on Facebook it will be converted immersive 360 photos.
 Facebook has introduced photos on Facebook nearly a decade ago and now hundreds of millions of photos are shared on the platform each day.

 The social networking giant says, besides exploring 360 images on your News Feed, you can have the experience with your Samsung Gear VR virtual reality device powered by Facebook-owned Oculus.
 You will just need to simply click View in Samsung device on the top left corner of the video, and by connecting your phone to the Gear VR, you can experience the photo in an immersive VR environment.

 New to the 360 photos?
-Here is the complete guide how you can snap 360 photos.
+Here is the complete guide for how you can snap 360 photos.

 - You can take a panorama on your iOS device or Android phone, or you can snap a 360-degree photo using a 360 photo app or 360 camera.